YannPares/Rick-and-Morty/dailyLog.md

 ## Thursday 10th:

 I can't find a solution to fetch episodes name inside characters card.
 I spend my time to put some buttons of pagination to load more Chars, Locations and Episodes.
+I don't feel confident with my project and unable to emprove it.

 ## Friday 11th:

+I tried to fetch characters->episodes url and episodes->characters

 Working on this daily log, README document and writing a script of how i'll going to explain the project.